Said Fazlagić: Club career

 Fazlagić played in Europe for FK Sarajevo, FK Željezničar, NK Rovinj and SC Pfullendorf, before signing with D.C.
 United in the 1996 MLS Inaugural Player Draft.
 Fazlagić made two appearances for D.C.
 United in the 1996 MLS season.
 After suffering a serious injury, Fazlagić was forced to retire at age 27.
 Later he served in capacity of Director of Coaching for United 1996 Futbol Club, Louisville, Kentucky from 1997 until 2004.

 International career

 He made his debut in Bosnia and Herzegovina's first ever official international game, a November 1995 friendly match away against Albania, coming on as a late substitute for Nedžad Fazlagić.
 It remained his sole international appearance.

+Administrative career

+He served as Secretary General of the Olympic Committee of Bosnia and Herzegovina from 2014 to 2026, and acting Secretary General between 2009 and 2014.
+He also served as "Chef de Mission" at eight Olympic Games, and other international sports events such as Youth Olympic Games, Mediterranean Games and European Youth Olympic Festival.